wso2/choreo-apim-mediation-policies/guardrail-url-guardrail/Package.md

 ## Usage

-This will be available to select when attaching mediation policies to an egress AI Proxy Component in Choreo/Bijira.
+This will be available to select when attaching mediation policies to an egress AI proxy component.
 The following policy parameters are available:

 - `Guardrail Name`: The name of the guardrail policy.
 This will be used for tracking purposes.
 - `Perform DNS Lookup`: If enabled, a DNS lookup will be performed to validate the extracted URLs.
 If disabled, a connection attempt will be made instead.